 The Company assesses on a forward looking basis the expected credit losses (ECL) associated with its financial assets measured at amortised cost.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
-The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-For credit exposures where there has not been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses that are possible within the next 12 months (a 12-month ECL).
-For credit exposures where there has been a significant increase in credit risk since initial recognition, an allowance for impairment is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

 Allowance for impairment for trade receivables are recognised based on the simplified approach permitted by IFRS 9 which requires lifetime ECL to be recognised from the initial recognition of the receivables.
 The Company establishes a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to its customers and the economic environment.
+Refer to Note 4(b) for the application of impairment methodology.